 5.Party until the sun comes up at the Full Moon Party

-The Full Moon Party is the main reason why a lot of travellers head to Koh Phangan but because of this often miss the rest of the island.
+The Full Moon Party is the main reason why a lot of travellers head to Koh Phangan.
+Because of this, many often miss the rest of the island.
 With that being said it is definitely a must-experience.
-Slide off a bar, limbo under a fire stick, drink vodka from a bucket and party until the sun comes up.
+Slide down from a bar, limbo under a flaming pole, drink vodka from a bucket and party until the sun comes up.
 The Full Moon Party gives you the ultimate sense of freedom!

 6.Partake in activities

-There are many activities on Koh Phangan to partake in, one of the most popular being yoga (there are retreats available).
+There are many activities on Koh Phangan to partake in.
+One of the most popular being yoga (there are retreats available).
 I personally loved archery, it was cheap to do and the staff helped out so much in teaching me.
-I had one-on-one training in a sport I had never done before and I left with a bullseye – if you know how bad I am at sports is actually pretty impressive.
+Having one-on-one training in a sport I had never done before was great.
+I left with a bullseye – if you know how bad I am at sports is actually pretty impressive.
 Kudos to the ladies at Bow & Arrow Club!

 7.Rent a Scooter

-Renting a scooter opens many doors on an island like Koh Phangan, it gives you the freedom to explore wherever you want without having to worry about getting a lift or a driver.
-Some of the roads are unsealed so care should be taken and you can fuel up at any of the shops on the roadside which makes life very easy.
-Make sure you request a helmet, a lot of backpackers fly around without one but it’s not your driving it’s the others you should worry about.
+Renting a scooter opens many doors on an island like Koh Phangan.
+It gives you the freedom to explore wherever you want without having to worry about getting a lift or a driver.
+Some of the roads are unsealed so care should be taken.
+You can fuel up at any of the shops on the roadside which makes life very easy.
+Make sure you request a helmet.
+A lot of backpackers fly around without one but it’s not your driving it’s the others you should worry about.
 I have seen many crashes and falls and they are not pretty!

 8.Visit A Temple